 Concurrently with the completion of the Combination, we entered into a license agreement pursuant to which we have a non-exclusive, royalty-free license to use the name "Colony Capital."
 Under this agreement, we have a right to use the "Colony Capital" name as long as our Manager is affiliated with Colony Capital.
 Colony Capital will retain the right to continue using the "Colony Capital" name.
 We will further be unable to preclude Colony Capital from licensing or transferring the ownership of the "Colony Capital" name to third parties, some of whom may compete against us.
-Consequently, we will be unable to prevent any damage to goodwill that may occur as a result of the activities of Colony Capital or others.
-Furthermore, in the event the license agreement is terminated, we will be required to change our name and cease using the "Colony Capital" name.
+Consequently, we will be unable to prevent any damage to goodwill that may occur as a result of the activities of Colony Capital" name.
 Any of these events could disrupt our recognition in the marketplace, damage any goodwill we may have generated and otherwise harm our business.